phallguy/fastfood/README.md

 [![Code Climate](https://codeclimate.com/github/phallguy/fastfood.png)](https://codeclimate.com/github/phallguy/fastfood)

-Because sometimes you just gotta eat and don't have time for chefs
+Because sometimes you just gotta eat and don't have time for chefs.

 Fastfood is a collection of recipes and tasks for [capistrano 3](http://capistranorb.com/) for provisioning servers.
 It was created in response to the daunting task of